jonnnthy/ISEA/lab2a-1.md

 ## Reflection Questions
 - Based on the TCO, which printer is the most cost-effective over 5 years?

+The office laser printer is more cost-effective.
+Its total cost is much lower mainly because toner lasts longer than ink cartridges.

 - Would the answer change for a home user who prints only 5 pages per week?

+Yes.
+For very low usage, the inkjet may be cheaper overall because the upfront cost is lower and the user won’t consume many cartridges.

 - What other non-financial factors could influence printer selection?

+Print quality (colour/photos), speed, reliability, maintenance needs, size/noise, connectivity (Wi-Fi), and ease of getting replacement cartridges/toner.

 - What cost components are more significant for a large workgroup printer?

+Consumables (toner/ink) and paper are the biggest costs.

 - At what point (in years/pages) do the two printer options break even in cost?

+The break-even happens when the extra cost of the laser printer is recovered by cheaper toner usage.
+Roughly around 2,000 pages (about 3 weeks at 750 pages/week).